-You may have seen the movie Rain Man (starring Dustin Hoffman), but what you may not know is that his character, Raymond Babbit, was inspired by a real person named Kim Peek.
+You may have seen the movie Rain Man, but you may not know the character, Raymond Babbit, was inspired by a real person named Kim Peek.

-Kim was a man with a rare condition called savant syndrome, which gave him exceptional abilities including a phenomenal memory.
+Kim had a rare condition called savant syndrome which gave him amazing talents including a phenomenal memory.

-As creative license is often used on the big screen, we thought it was worth shedding some light on the true story of Kim Peek, and revealing some fascinating facts about the life he actually led.
-You will probably even find that it’s more interesting than the movie version!
+As creative license is often used on the big screen, we thought it was worth shedding some light on the true story of Kim Peek.
+You’ll see it’s even more interesting than the movie!

-While his mum’s pregnancy was fairly uncomplicated, Kim was born in 1951 with a condition which caused his head to be abnormally large – macrocephaly.
-Doctors also found that he had damage to his cerebellum, and the bundle of nerves (the corpus callosum), that usually connects the two hemispheres of the brain was also missing.
+When doctors looked into it a little more, they also found he had damage to his cerebellum, and the bundle of nerves that usually connects the two hemispheres of the brain was missing.

-When Kim was nine months old, doctors broke the news that he’d never be able to walk or talk and they strongly advised that Kim should be placed in an institution.
-Kim’s parents thankfully dismissed the idea, and chose to raise him at home with their other children as planned.
+When Kim was nine months old, doctors told his parents that he’d never be able to walk or talk and recommended he live in an institution – an idea that thankfully Kim’s parents dismissed.

-When he was just over a year old, Kim started memorising entire books that were read to him – after only hearing them once.
+But when Kim was just over a year old, he started memorising entire books that his parents read to him – after only hearing them once.

-Actually, after he’d heard a story, he’d make sure he put the book upside down on his shelf to show he knew it off by heart, and to make sure that nobody would try to read it to him again.
+Even more amazingly, after he’d heard a story, he’d put the book upside down on his shelf to show he knew it off by heart, and to make sure nobody would try to read it to him again.

-Placing books upside down once he’d finished them is actually something Kim continued doing his whole life after he had finished reading a book.
+Placing books upside down once he’d finished them is something Kim kept doing his whole life.

-When Kim was only six years old, doctors started recommending he have a lobotomy to ‘cure’ his non-stop talking, fidgeting and pacing – and at age seven, he was expelled from school for his supposedly uncontrollable behaviour.
+When Kim was only six years old, doctors recommended he have a lobotomy to ‘cure’ his non-stop talking, fidgeting and pacing.

 It’s estimated that in his lifetime Kim read and memorised as many as 12,000 books.

-In 1987, Dustin Hoffman requested to meet Kim, to help him prepare for his role or Raymond Babbit in Rain Man.
-Kim’s mother, Fran, remembers Dustin’s parting remark to Kim being “I may be the star but you are the heavens.”
+In 1987, Dustin Hoffman requested to meet Kim to help him prepare for his role.
+Kim’s mother, Fran, remembers Dustin saying to Kim as he left, “I may be the star but you are the heavens.”

-Following the success of the film, Kim received lots of requests to make public appearances – and together with his father, he set off around the world promoting messages of equality to students, pensioners, prisoners, and politicians.
+Following the movie, Kim received lots of requests to make public appearances – and together with his father, he set off around the world promoting messages of equality.

 It’s estimated Kim gave lectures to over two million people, but he never accepted a cent for any of them.

 Sadly, in 2009 at age 58, Kim had a heart attack and passed away at home.
-Although this meant his life was fairly short, there’s little doubt that he made an enormous impact on the world in the time he was given.
+Although his life was fairly short, there’s little doubt that he made an enormous impact on the world.